shelleywong/CSCI211-Course-Materials/Labs/lab03.md

 $
 ```

 Turn in your `Makefile`.
-[Turnin](https://turnin.ecst.csuchico.edu) will not test your Makefile; I will grade them by reading them.
-Since a Makefile can do anything (such as deleting all the files on a computer) turnin.ecst never runs Makefiles that have been turned in.<br>
+[INGInious](https://inginious.csuchico.edu/) will not test your Makefile; I will grade them by reading them.
+Since a Makefile can do anything (such as deleting all the files on a computer) INGInious never runs Makefiles that have been turned in.<br>

 Hint: think carefully about the dependencies (the files listed after the target).
 For example, foo.cpp includes foo.h and thus foo.o depends on foo.cpp AND foo.h